elia-b/YTZen/README.md

 # YouTube Zen

-This Browser plug-in is meant for personal use.
+This Browser extention is designed for personal use.
-Feel anyway free to leave comments and suggestions.
+Feel free anyway to share your thoughts and ideas.

 Features: